 Now, the amount of complexation is pH dependent, with the maximum value occurring at a pH of 3.8.
 And since L-ascorbic acid requires a pH of 3.5 or lower in order to be protonated and absorbed into the skin, the likelihood of this interaction occurring and its consequent impacts are significant.

 So don’t mix the two compounds!

 Does This Occur with Vitamin C Derivatives?

+In the presence of UV light, niacinamide and L-ascorbic acid can form hydrogen peroxide, a known pro-oxidative compound.
 Most if not all vitamin C derivatives such as ascorbyl tetraisopalmitate, magnesium ascorbyl phosphate, and ascorbyl glucoside, have to convert to L-ascorbic acid in order to have vitamin effects on the skin.
 This conversion process takes place after the derivates have penetrated into the skin.
 (Wouldn’t it be nice if they converted in the bottle?!)
 And because this conversion takes place within the skin, the pH of the surrounding solution or environment is no longer very low.
 However, the pH of skin is still acidic.

 Therefore, interactions between any converted L-ascorbic acid and niacinamide are still possible.
 Keep in mind that the rates of conversion and penetration of the various derivatives can vary drastically, meaning that some may be more prone to complexation than others.

 Fortunately, the pro-oxidative tendencies of hydrogen peroxide can be ignored in this scenario, since its formation is not possible in the absence of UV light.